Bocaue pagoda tragedy: Aftermath

-Retrieval operations for the victims took for several days.
+Retrieval operations of the victims took several days.
 Victims were checked for vital signs in different area hospitals.
-The bodies of the fatalities were identified at the town plaza and the basketball court served as a morgue.
-The casualties of the incident were believed to have involved entire families.
+The bodies of the deceased were identified at the town plaza, while the basketball court served as a morgue.
+It was believed that the casualties of the incident involved entire families.

-On October 31, 1993, the BSP posthumously awarded Bulig with the Gold Medal of Honor while they awarded Celestino with the Silver Medal of Honor, both for their heroic deeds in the tragedy.
+On October 31, 1993, the BSP posthumously awarded Bulig with the Gold Medal of Honor, while they awarded Celestino with the Silver Medal of Honor, both for their heroic deeds in the tragedy.
 In the same year, the Department of the Interior and Local Government created the Sahjid Bulig Presidential Award for Heroism, in honor of Bulig's actions and sacrifice.

 1994 festival and hiatus

-1994 celebrations for the Bocaue River Festival were sized down.
+The 1994 celebrations for the Bocaue River Festival were sized down.
 The new pagoda made was just 2 feet tall compared to 1993's 4 feet tall pagoda.
 Only 50 people were allowed to board the raft.
 12 boats accompanied the pagoda.
-The police and military lifeguards stationed on positions along the route of the pagoda procession.
+The police and military lifeguards were stationed along the route of the pagoda procession.
 The event took place in the morning which commenced at 10:00 am.
-Relatives of the 1993 tragedy floated flowers and candles on the river to honor their loved ones.
+Relatives of the 1993 tragedy floated flowers and candles on the river to honor of their loved ones.
 A mass was also held for the victims.
 July 2 became a day of mourning for the victims of the 1993 tragedy.

-2014 return of the festival
+2014 revival

-Church and local officials decided to revive the grand procession and building of a large pagoda for the 2014 edition of the festival after coming up with safety measures for the devotees.
-The decision is a bid to boost the local economy of Bocaue.
+Church and local officials decided to revive the grand procession and build a large pagoda for the 2014 edition of the festival, after coming up with safety measures for the devotees.
+The decision came as a bid to boost the local economy of Bocaue.

-A 48-foot or three stories-high pagoda which stands on top of three large boats rented from Malabon was built for the 2014 Bocaue River Festival.
+A 48-foot or three stories-high pagoda which stands on top of three large boats rented from Malabon was built for the festival.
 The ground floor of the pagoda covered 200 square meters.
 The wooden pagoda was reinforced by steel.
-Changes include allowing only 150 devotees to board the pagoda per trip.
-Each devotee is required to register and wear a lifevest, and pregnant women are not allowed to board the pagoda.
-Businessman Ruben Mercado, who chaired the 2014 festival committee, said restoring the fluvial festival needed to be done "to relieve people of the guilt and the grief they've shouldered for 21 years."
+Changes included allowing only 150 devotees to board the pagoda per trip.
+Each devotee was required to register and wear a life vest, and pregnant women were not allowed to board the pagoda.
+Businessman Ruben Mercado, who chaired the festival committee, said restoring the fluvial festival needed to be done "to relieve people of the guilt and the grief they've shouldered for 21 years."